uniVocity/univocity-examples/README.md

 ## Update prevention ##

 Using uniVocity metadata, you can prevent further modification on some records that have already been mapped to the destination.
-Simply create a dataset with identifiers of those records of the destination entity that should not be modified, then call `engine.disableUpdateOnRecords(entityName, dataset)`
+Simply create a [Dataset](http://github.com/uniVocity/univocity-api/blob/master/src/main/java/com/univocity/api/data/Dataset.java) with identifiers of those records of the destination entity that should not be modified, then call `engine.disableUpdateOnRecords(entityName, dataset)`

 To enable updates again, you can simply invoke `engine.enableUpdateOnAllRecords(entityName)`.
 You can also enable updates for a limited set of rows,